-As an Interdisciplinary program, individual students funding packages mimic their supervisors home department and/or Faculty funding models.
+As an Interdisciplinary program, individual student's funding packages will follow their supervisor's home department and/or Faculty funding models.
 While funding packages will vary amongst students in the program, you can expect to receive a similar funding package to other students within the same lab.

 We have provided general funding information below, but please direct specific questions to the Program Coordinator in Neuroscience.

-This will include Supervisors with primary appointments in ACB, Biochemistry, CNS, Medical Imaging, Medical Biophysics, Microbiology and Immunology, Pediatrics and Physiology &
+This will include Supervisors with primary appointments in Anatomy & Cell Biology, Biochemistry, Clinical Neurological Sciences, Medical Imaging, Medical Biophysics, Microbiology and Immunology, Pediatrics, Psychiatry and Physiology & Pharmacology.

 This will include Supervisors with a primary appointment in Psychology

 MSc students (domestic) – minimum funding of $26,211/year

 MSc students (international) - minimum funding of $37,211/year